aesthetic-suite/framework/docs/system/config.md

     lineHeightScale: 0
 ```

-Otherwise, the settings can be explicitly defined for each size using an object.
+Otherwise, the settings can be explicitly defined for each size using a map.

 ```yaml
 typography: